Sewerbird/Helios2400/docs/gdd/Helios_GDDvC.md

 ## The Units

 There are 4 kinds of player units in HELIOS, and 1 kind of computer unit.
+Units cost Build Points to place on the map, and players get 1 Build Point for each territory they control.

 ### Citizens

+*X Build Points*

 Citizens are the most important and numerous unit in HELIOS, since they are used to assert electoral control over a Martian territory: whoever has the most citizens on a territory secure the territory's votes in elections.
 If you have citizens in a territory, you can use the 'Organize Protest' action.